Entering the German coffee market

 Most green coffee beans of standard quality imported into Germany are packed in container-sized bulk flexi-bags that hold roughly 20 tonnes of green coffee beans each.
 The rest of the green coffee is transported in traditional 60 kg or 70 kg jute sacks, each with a net volume of 17 tonnes to 19 tonnes of coffee.
 Although the 60kg bag is the most common, some countries use bags weighingholding 46kg, 50kg, 69kg or 70kg.

 Other packaging used in transporting coffee includes polypropylene super sacks for 1 tonne of coffee, polyethylene liners for 21.6 tonnes and vacuum-packed coffee.
 These techniques provide two advantages in the coffee trade, namely increasing efficiency and maintaining or preserving quality.

 Figure 2: Examples of coffee packing: jute bag, container-sized flexi bag, GrainPro and Videplast liner

 Sources: raadtradingco.com, bls-bulk.com and GrainPro

 - For the full buyer requirements, read the CBI study on buyer requirements for coffee in Europe or consult the specific requirements for coffee on the European Commission’s website Access2Markets.

-- Check EURLex for more information on limits for different contaminants and read more about contaminants in coffee on the EU Trade Helpdesk.
+- Check EUR-Lex for more information on limits for different contaminants.
 For specific information on the prevention and reduction of Ochratoxin A contamination, refer to the Codex Alimentarius CXC 69-2009.
 Use the search tool to find the Codes containing information on Ochratoxin A and select your preferred language.

 - For information on safe storage and transport of coffee, refer to the website of the Transport Information Service.